 Guest accommodation consists of ten tents, including two for family use.
 Set back slightly from the river, all are Meru in style.
 This means that an exterior layer of canvas extends over the inner structure, to create a private veranda at the front.
 The veranda is set with a couple of safari chairs, a small table, and a massage couch.
 Here, you can relax and enjoy looking out for local wildlife!
 Every tent’s interiors are spacious, airy, and light.
 The standard-size units offer a double bed or twin beds, bedside tables and lighting, a writing desk and chair, a standing fan, and a safe.
 The en-suite washroom is accessed through a canvas flap at the back of the tent, and it contains separate flush toilet and twin washbasins.
 There’s also an outdoor shower, and free toiletries are supplied.
 Two tents combine to create a family unit, with shared washing facilities.
 All tents are suitable for wheelchair users and travellers who cannot use steps – please contact a member of the YZ team for further details.

 The communal areas at Machaba Camp are approached from the guest tents along well-marked pathways.
 They’re housed in a large tent with two wings, which has a distinctive 1950s feel.
 The tent’s high ceilings make for an airy environment, and its open sides guarantee amazing river views while guests lounge and dine together.
 In the living area, there’s plenty of comfortable seating around coffee tables, as well as some reading material, wall maps, and the camp’s well-stocked bar.
+Please note that while there is limited internet access within the camp, it cannot be relied upon.
 The other wing is home to the dining area, where chic wooden tables and safari chairs are set up for delicious meals.
 There’s a tea-and-coffee station here too.
 Machaba also has a curio shop, stocked with a range of local craft items.
 Anyone in need of a little pampering can request a massage on their own tent’s veranda.
 And another pathway from the main tent leads to the camp’s very inviting swimming pool, with deck alongside!
 A few sunloungers and parasols are positioned on the deck, inviting relaxation.

 ACTIVITIES AT MACHABA CAMP: